 Turn on hazard lights immediately to alert other drivers you’re disabled.

 Try starting the engine once more to confirm it’s truly dead.
 You’ll hear clicking or complete silence.
+A single click usually means a bad connection or failing starter.
+Rapid clicking almost always means a dead or severely discharged battery.

 Look for someone to help jump start your car.
 Ask shoppers, employees, or security if available.
+Most people carry jumper cables or are willing to pull their vehicle close for a few minutes.
+Don’t be shy about asking.

 Connect jumper cables in this order: